 As well as setting values for the I/O ports intended for remote control, SW-P-08 values also need to be assigned for 'Digital Silence' and 'Source out of Range'.
 Manufacturers refer to these two instances differently and so documentation for specific 3rd party devices should be consulted.
 'Digital Silence' refers to unused patches, where black or silent signals are patched to unused destinations.
 'Source out of Range' refers to instances when a source that is unknown to the 3rd party device is patched to a destination.
-These values are entered from the Control Protocols
+These values are entered from the Control Protocols screen.
+Again, ensure APPLY CHANGES is clicked before navigating away from this screen.

-IO BOX & PORT LABELS, SW-P-08 MAPPING SCREEN
+IO BOX & PORT LABELS.
+SW-P-08 MAPPING SCREEN